TaitoUnited/full-stack-template/CONTACTS.md

 # Contacts

-> NOTE: Do not modify the headers of the development, maintenance and incident chapters, and do not add any extra content in them either.
+> NOTE: Do not modify the headers of the development and maintenance chapters, and do not add any extra content in them either.

 ## Development